Kerber too strong for Sharapova in Mallorca

 But the 31-year-old left-hander looked sharp as she dominated Sharapova on the Santa Ponsa grass, setting up a quarter-final against either France's Caroline Garcia or Spanish wildcard Paula Badosa.

-It was Kerber's fourth successive win over five-times Grand Slam champion Sharapova, who returned to action this week ranked 85 after undergoing right shoulder surgery in February.
+Sharapova, who returned to action this week ranked 85th after undergoing shoulder surgery in February, has spent a fortnight on the Mallorca lawns sharpening her game for her comeback but said her lack of match play showed.

+"I made a few too many unforced errors," said the 32-year-old Russian, who won Wimbledon in 2004.

+Despite having only two matches under her belt, Sharapova said it would not be "too smart for my shoulder" to add another warm-up tournament to her schedule ahead of Wimbledon.

 American teenager Amanda Anisimova, who reached the French Open semi-finals this month, eased past Alize Cornet 6-2 6-4.